 a) shall set the EPTI IE to the allocated EPTI value; and

-b) may include the traffic type IE that indicates the type of traffic where duplication is to be resumed ("GBR", "non-GBR" or "GBR and non-GBR").
+b) may include the traffic type IE that indicates the type of traffic where duplication is to be resumed ("GBR" or "non-GBR").

 The UPF shall start a timer T208 and shall send the PMFP TDR REQUEST message over any available access of the MA PDU session.